microsoft/FluidFramework/packages/dds/sequence/README.md

 described in the previous section.
 Unlike local references, operations on interval collections are sent to all clients and updated in an eventually consistent way.
 This makes them suitable for implementing features like comment threads on a text-based documents.
-The following example illustrates these properties and highlights the major APIs supported by `IntervalCollection`.
+The following example illustrates these properties and highlights the major APIs supported by IntervalCollection.

 ```typescript